nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 Two common cases are adding and removing Endpoints:

-- If an Endpoint is added, NGINX Kubernetes Gateway adds an upstream server to NGINX that corresponds to the Endpoint, then reload NGINX.
+- If an Endpoint is added, NGINX Gateway Fabric adds an upstream server to NGINX that corresponds to the Endpoint, then reload NGINX.
 After that, NGINX will start proxying traffic to that Endpoint.
-- If an Endpoint is removed, NGINX Kubernetes Gateway removes the corresponding upstream server from NGINX.
+- If an Endpoint is removed, NGINX Gateway Fabric removes the corresponding upstream server from NGINX.
 After a reload, NGINX will stop proxying traffic to it.
 However, it will finish proxying any pending requests to that server before switching to another Endpoint.

 As long as you have more than one ready Endpoint, the clients should not experience any downtime during upgrades.

 > It is good practice to configure a [Readiness probe][readiness-probe] in the Deployment so that a Pod can advertise
 > when it is ready to receive traffic.
-Note that NGINX Kubernetes Gateway will not add any Endpoint to NGINX that is not
+Note that NGINX Gateway Fabric will not add any Endpoint to NGINX that is not
 > ready.

 [readiness-probe]:https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/